hyochan/react-native-audio-recorder-player/README.md

 ## Breaking Changes

+- From version `3.0.+`, a critical migration has been done.
+Current version is not much different from version `2.0.+` in usability, but there are many changes internally.
+  1. Codebase has been re-written to [kotlin for Android](https://kotlinlang.org) and [swift for iOS](https://swift.org).
+  [iOS]
+  * [AVAudioPlayer](https://developer.apple.com/documentation/avfaudio/avaudioplayer) has been migrated to [AVPlayer](https://developer.apple.com/documentation/avfoundation/avplayer) which supports stream and more possibilities [#231](https://github.com/hyochan/react-native-audio-recorder-player/issues/231), [#245](https://github.com/hyochan/react-native-audio-recorder-player/issues/245), [#275](https://github.com/hyochan/react-native-audio-recorder-player/issues/275).

 - There has been vast improvements in [#114](https://github.com/dooboolab/react-native-audio-recorder-player/pull/114) which is released in `2.3.0`.
 We now support all `RN` versions without any version differenciating.
 See below installation guide for your understanding.

 ## Migration Guide